scheinerman/Posets.jl/docs/src/index.md

 This is a total order `q` with the same elements as `p` and with `p ⊆ q`.

+## Implementation

+A `Poset` is a structure that contains a single data element: a `DiGraph`.
+Users should not be accessing this directly, but it may be useful to understand how posets are implemented.
+The directed graph is acyclic (including loopless) and transitively closed.
+This means if $a \to b$ is an edge and $b\to c$ is an edge, then $a \to c$ is also an edge.
+The advantage to this structure is that checking if $a \prec b$ in a poset is quick.
+There are two disadvantages.

+First, the graph may be larger than needed.
+If we only kept cover edges (the transitive reduction of the digraph) we might have many fewer edges.
+For example, a linear order with $n$ elements has $\binom{n}{2} \sim n^2/2$ edges in the digraph that represents it, whereas there are only $n-1$ edges in the cover digraph.
+However, this savings is an extreme example.
+A poset with $n$ elements split into two antichains, with every element of the first antichain below every element of the second, has $n^2/4$ edges in either representation.
+So in either case, the representing digraph may have up to order $n^2$ edges.

+Second, the computational cost of adding (or deleting) a relation is nontrivial.
+The `add_relation!` function first checks if the added relation would violate transitivity; this is speedy because we can add the relation $a \prec b$ so long as we don't have $b\prec a$ already in the poset.
+However, after the edge $(a,b)$ is inserted into the digraph, we execute `transitiveclosure!` and that takes some work.
+Adding several relations to the poset, one at a time, can be slow.

+This can be greatly accelerated by using `Posets.add_relations!` but (as discussed above) this function can cause severe problems if not used carefully.

 ## See Also

 The `extras` folder includes additional code that may be useful in working with `Posets`.
 See the `README` in that directory.